 “Diamond Lake Campground, true to its name, hugs the water with incredible, clear mountain views.
 Kayak and other boat rentals are available, and the kids will love the bumper car boats near the dock.
 There is a well-stocked general store.
 Lots to do, plenty of creature comforts, and gorgeous views.
 Plus you are super close to Crater Lake and Umpqua Hot Springs.” —The Dyrt camper Meghan O.

 The most popular campground in the Mount Hood National Forest, the Trillium Lake campground lies on the shore of shimmering Trillium Lake and offers fantastic views of Mount Hood itself.
-It’s famous for its abundant recreational opportunities, from fishing and boating to hiking and cycling—all just 90 minutes from Portland.
+Of all the lakes in Oregon, Trillium is one of the most famous for its abundant recreational opportunities, from fishing and boating to hiking and cycling—all just 90 minutes from Portland.

 Dozens of single and double campsites can accommodate both tents and RVs alike.
 Vault toilets and drinking water are available, as well as a large picnic shelter and amphitheater.
 In the summer, educational ranger programs are held on the weekends.